mtfwvi/crabdrive/README.md

 ## Client

-To run the client on it's own run `trunk server --open` from `/client`.
+To run the client on its own run `trunk server --open` from `/client`.
 (Make sure `trunk` is installed - if not run `cargo install trunk`)

+Optionally, you can install `leptosfmt` with `cargo install leptosfmt` to more easily format the view macros inside leptos.